B-Rank: A top N Recommendation Algorithm: METHODS

 Increasing $N$ (length of the recommendation list) usually increases recall and decreases precision at the same time.
 To balance out these effects, it is common to use the F1 metric, the geometrical mean of recall and precision: $F1 = (2*PR*PP)/(PR + PP)$.

-To test the diversity between different recommendation lists I use $h(N)$, a metric proposed in \cite{ZhKuLiMe09}.
+To test the diversity between different recommendation lists, $h(N)$ is used, a metric proposed in \cite{ZhKuLiMe09}.
 The metric measures the diversity in the top $N$ places of two different recommendation lists. $h_{ij}(N) = 1- (q_{ij}(N)/N)$, where $q_{ij}(N)$ denotes the number of common items in the top $N$ places of list $i$ and $j$. $h_{ij}=1$ means there are no common items in the two lists, whereas $h_{ij}=0$ means complete match.
 Averaging over all $h_{ij}(N)$ gives the population personalization level $h(N)$.

 Each experiment was done on $20$ different instances - i.e. different splittings for training and test set with a fixed ratio (number of votes in the test set vs. number of votes in the training set).
 Final scores for all metrics were obtained by averaging over all instance results.
 All methods (B-Rank, ZLZ-II, GRank) were tested with the same instances, to make a fair comparison.